Business Rules Engine

 to market

-With every additional product or service referring to Hyperon configuration, time to market shortens, because you can reuse existing decisions on tables and business rules.
+With every additional product or service referring to Higson configuration, time to market shortens, because you can reuse existing decisions on tables and business rules.
 Additionally Higson lets you modify business rules and parameters on the fly.

 Hyper efficient and